OSS-Java-Seminar-2023/CarPazar/README.md

   - listing description
   - quantity

-If quantity is larger than one, listing itself has user reviews section, where buyers can rate the product itself, apart from rating the seller on their profile.
+//If quantity is larger than one, listing itself has user reviews section, where buyers can rate the product itself, apart from rating the seller on their profile. (optional)

 ### Sponspored Ads